-Many use a 14 period ATR.
-For example, if SP 500 Daily Renko chart with ATR 14 shows 40, a new brick is created when the price closes at least 40 points above or below the basis after each day closes.
-I personally like to use a fixed number like 6 points or 10 points etc.
+Many people utilize a 14-period ATR.
+A new brick is formed, for example, if the SP 500 Daily Renko chart has an ATR 14 of 40 and the price closes at least 40 points above or below the boundaries after each day ends.
+Personally, I like to use a predetermined number, such as 6 or 10 points.

 Which time frame is best for Renko chart?

-This is a personal choice and trading-style preference.
-I personally prefer the hourly and daily Renko charts for SP500.
+This is a matter of personal preference and trading style.
+For the SP500, I favor the hourly and daily Renko charts.

 Does Renko Chart work?

-Renko charts are highly effective in identifying support and resistance levels in comparison to the other types of charts.
-When a trend is identified, it’s easier for Renko traders to capture the majority of the trend and maximize the profits.
+Compared to other types of charts, Renko charts are extremely successful at detecting support and resistance levels.
+When a trend is detected, Renko traders can more easily capture the bulk of the trend and maximize earnings.